 The signposted path leads through the village of Oberbergern.
-We chose the shorter Lindenthalsche variant and walk through the forest and on this beautiful path (picture) - a good decision.
+We chose the shorter variant of Lindenthal and walk through the forest and on this beautiful path (picture) - a good decision.

 A resting place on the Way of St. James invites you to take a break.
 Far in the background, one sees Göttweig Abbey for the last time.

-From this rest area we follow the Lindenthalschen Weg and not the yellow signs.
+From this rest area we follow the way of Lindenthal and not the yellow signs.

-The signposted path via "die Sieben Gräber", "Rotes Kreuz" and "Herrenplatzl" is certainly the more beautiful and interesting one, but it is also the one to follow.
+The signposted path via "die Sieben Gräber", "Rotes Kreuz" and "Herrenplatzl" is certainly the more beautiful and interesting one, but also the longer one.

 We follow the descriptions of Lindenthal into the Seeleitengraben.
-Picture: Descent into the Graben (ditch)
+Picture: Descent into the ditch.